Why You Get Jealous in Relationships And How Your Attachment Style Can Help You Stop

 Here's how to work with jealousy gently:

-1. Name the feeling
+1. Name the anxious jealousy

 Instead of saying "I'm just being stupid," say: